Federated Concept-Based Models: Interpretable models with distributed supervision: Federated Concept-based Models

 \subsubsection{Graph Aggregation}

-In federated deployments, a single client’s structural knowledge can be unreliable: local graphs may be noisy due to limited, non-IID data, and (in open or cross-silo settings) can be manipulated by compromised clients (i.e., poisoning) \cite{sunDataPoisoning2022}.
-We therefore aggregate client-provided structure into a shared graph by favoring edges and directions with the strongest support across participants.
-Each client $k\in\mathcal{K}_t$ may send to the server a binary adjacency matrix $A^{(k)}$ or an edge-confidence matrix $S^{(k)}$ defined over the concepts they supervise. \textbf{The server aggregates the information to estimate a shared graph, keeping edges and directions receiving the strongest support}.
+A single client’s structural knowledge can be unreliable: local graphs may be noisy due to limited, non-IID data and may also be manipulated by compromised clients (i.e., poisoning)~\cite{sunDataPoisoning2022}.
+We therefore aggregate client-provided structures into a shared DAG $\mathcal{G}_t$ over the current global variable set $\mathcal{V}_t$, by favoring edges and directions \emph{with the strongest support across observed clients}.